 Some great posts in the archives of Life Your Way don’t get much attention anymore.
 This week, I’ll be sharing some of my favorites.
 Whether you’ve been around since the beginning or are a new reader, I think you’ll enjoy them!

-Many bloggers over the years have started blogging with the same purpose: to simply share pictures and stories of our children and family for friends and family members.
-This type of blogging is often referred to as mommy blogging, and it’s really an incredible opportunity for us to show off our families while also forging new online friendships, honing our writing skills and pushing ourselves to become better photographers.
+Many bloggers over the years have started blogging with the same purpose: to simply share pictures and stories of our children and family with friends and family members.
+This type of blogging is often referred to as mommy blogging, and it’s an incredible opportunity for us to show off our families while also forging new online friendships, honing our writing skills, and pushing ourselves to improve photographers.

-When we’re talking about memoir versus niche blogging, neither one is better or worse than the other.
+When we’re talking about memoir versus niche blogging, neither is better or worse.
 Both have benefits and drawbacks, some of which we’ll look at here: